-In Reception, Key Stage 1 and the start of Year 3, children are primarily taught to write through their daily RWI Phonics and RWI Comprehension lessons.
+In Reception and Key Stage 1, children are primarily taught to write through their daily RWI Phonics and RWI Comprehension lessons.
 Meaningful, extended writing opportunities are also planned through the wider curriculum i.e. the Cornerstones KRPs, Love to Celebrate etc. Written work is completed in the children's cross-curricular "Learning Books".